elasticpath/elasticpath-graphql-server/README.md

 This project uses postman collection to handle testing.
 We can run the tests on the command-line using newman so it is easy to incorporate those tests in CI.

-Before running the tests, make sure your server is up and running!
+Before running the tests, make sure your server is up and running, and update `postman/EP-GraphQL-globals.postman_globals.json` with your `ELASTICPATH_CLIENT_ID`.

 Run the tests with the following command:

 ```bash
 yarn test
 ```

+Alternatively, import the postman collection `postman/EP-GraphQL-Test.postman_collection.json` in Postman, and run the tests using the Postman application.

 ### Adding to the tests